waynodiablo/Oystercard/practice_project_week/learning_objectives.md

   * Apply Agile methodologies throughout the project.
   * Identify a Minumum Viable Product (/Prototype) for your project.

-## Kanban
-  * Define Kanban as a process for managing workflow.
-  * Reflect on the benefits of pull- rather than push-based workflow.
-  * Explain how 'Work in Progress' (WIP) limits are necessary to enable pull systems.

 ## User stories
   * Express the application as a set of user stories before writing a line of code.